nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/response-headers.md

 In this guide we will modify the headers for HTTP responses when client requests are made.
 For an introduction to exposing your application, we recommend that you follow the [basic guide]({{< relref "/how-to/traffic-management/routing-traffic-to-your-app.md" >}}) first.

+We'll begin by configuring an app with custom headers and a straightforward HTTPRoute.
+We'll then observe the server response in relation to header responses.
+Next, we'll delve into modifying some of those headers using an HTTPRoute with filters to modify *response* headers.
+Our aim will be to verify whether the server responds with the modified headers.

 ## Prerequisites